 - Leave Oman and re-apply for the same visa from abroad.

 Why Should You Apply for an Electronic Visa?

 Eligible travelers can easily see why the eVisa is the fastest and most convenient visa option available for Oman.
 It allows applicants to submit their request online from anywhere in the world, as long as they have access to a reliable internet connection.

 In order to apply for an eVisa, there is no need to visit an Omani embassy or consulate in person nor to hire a travel agency.
 This is an advantage for both tourists and the Omani authorities, and the government is taking steps to go completely paperless in the future.

-Starting from March 21st, 2020, paper applications will no longer be accepted through various service outlets and the ROP website will soon be the only portal available to submit a visa request.
+Since March 21st, 2020, paper applications have no longer been accepted through various service outlets and the ROP website will soon be the only portal available to submit a visa request.

 Ahmed Sultan Al Nabhani, Director General of Passports and Residency at the ROP, expressed how the eVisa program is designed with several purposes in mind, including: